Update on the latest sports

 Roger Federer has knee surgery, will miss French Open

-BASEL, Switzerland — Roger Federer will miss the French Open and no fewer than three other tournaments while he is sidelined for at least four months after having arthroscopic surgery on his right knee.
+BASEL, Switzerland — Roger Federer will miss the French Open and no fewer than three other tournaments while he is sidelined for at least four months after having arthroscopic surgery on his right knee Wednesday.

-Writing on his Facebook page Thursday, the 20-time Grand Slam champion said his knee had been bothering him for a while so he decided to have arthroscopic surgery in Switzerland on Wednesday.
+The 20-time Grand Slam champion posted on Facebook Thursday that his knee had been bothering him for a while.
+It’s only the second operation for the 38-year-old Federer.
+Wimbledon starts June 29.

-Federer wrote that doctors “are very confident of a full recovery.”
-He ended his post by telling his fans “see you on the grass!” as he targets a return for Wimbledon.

 NCAA-PITTSBURGH-VIOLATIONS